 What to do to Build Your Self Esteem?

-If, after reading the above you feel you need help building your self esteem and confidence, this page offers you self esteem activities you can try and advise you what to do next, so go take a look now.
+If, after reading the above you feel you need help building your self esteem and confidence, this page offers you self esteem activities you can try and advise you what to do next, so go take a look if you’re interested.

 - Baumeister, R. F., & Boden, J. M. (1998).
 Aggression and the self: High self-esteem, low self-control, and ego threat.
 In Human aggression (pp. 111-137).
 Academic Press.